xx7Ahmed7xx/xx7Ahmed7xx/README.md

 Senior Software Engineer
 ------------------------

 I'm a Medical Informatics Engineer, Interested in Data Science.
-But also specialized in General Software Engineer (Desktop & Backend) to better sharpen my skills
+But also specialized in General Software Engineer (Desktop & Backend) to better sharpen my skills.

 * 🌍  I'm based in Mansoura, Egypt
 * ✉️  You can contact me at [ahmadayman24789@gmail.com](mailto:ahmadayman24789@gmail.com)